 An important duty of an honorary secretary is to keep track of committee or board member contact details, such as addresses, telephone numbers and email addresses.
-Up to date details are essential for good communication within a committee or board and are essential for the circulation of agendas, minutes and other relevant documentation.
+Up to date details are essential for type of risks it must manage. good communication within a committee or board and are essential for the circulation of agendas, minutes and other relevant documentation.